progga/footle/README.md

 - To inspect local and global variables, use the two buttons labelled *Locals* and *Globals*

 ## Supported platforms
 Footle is cross-platform.
 We prepare distributions for FreeBSD, GNU/Linux, MacOS, and Windows.
 Minimum web browser requirement is [Firefox 52 ESR](https://en.wikipedia.org/wiki/History_of_Firefox#Extended_Support_Release).
-Recent browsers of other flavours may work although none are tested.
+Recent browsers of other flavours may work although none are tested as yet.

 ## Licence
 [Simplified BSD licence](https://en.wikipedia.org/wiki/BSD_licenses#2-clause).
 It effectively means you can do whatever you want with Footle.